 Example 5

-The world gradually changes.
+The world keeps changing.

 「腐る」 is a very common everyday verb used when talking about food that has gone bad, while 「〜てゆく」 is an extremely useful grammar pattern that describes something gradually changing or continuing over time.